A once in a lifetime luxury rail journey. Step Aboard the 5* Luxury World-Class Train Travel from Cape Town to Pretoria.

 Didima’s chalets resemble caves that blend unobtrusively into the landscape whilst boasting uninterrupted views of the picturesque mountain range.
 The chalets are kitted out for modern day living with DSTV and microwave, but have cosy fireplaces to provide a romantic warmth to winter evenings.
 The central lodge provides a restaurant and bar, fireplaces throughout, an intimate lounge and a shop for groceries and curios.

-Your accommodation tonight is at Didima Resort on a dinner, bed and breakfast basis.
+Your accommodation at Didima Resort on a dinner, bed and breakfast basis.

 Gate entry, community levy, rescue levy and entrance to the Rock Art Centre are included in the price.